Viking metal: Visuals

-While heavy metal throughout its history has referenced the occult, Viking metal bands use a very specific mythology, which informs their textual choices, album imagery, and, frequently, musical compositions.
+Lyrics

 Despite a whole pantheon of Norse gods to choose from, Viking metal bands typically focus on Odin, the god of war, and on Thor and his hammer.
 Alcohol, particularly mead, is also a common lyrical focus.
 Viking metal bands tend to follow one of two approaches.
 The first is one of romanticism and escapist ideas, where bands cultivate an image of strength and barbarism and quote passages from various poems and sagas.
 For example, English professor Heather Lusty writes that the lyrical content of Amon Amarth is historically inaccurate and is misappropriated to glorify drinking and pillaging.
 The second approach emphasizes historical accuracy, typically relying on Norse mythology as the sole focus of lyricism and identity.
 The multi-national group Heilung include excerpts of texts from the Viking Age and broader Germanic Iron Age in their song lyrics.
 Many Viking metal bands identify first with local roots – for instance, Moonsorrow with Finland, Einherjer with Norway, Skálmöld with Iceland – with a wider northern European identity coming second.